robinsax/canvas/README.md

 ### Setup

-First install Postgres and Python3.6.
+First install Postgres and Python 3.6.
 On Linux this looks something like:
 ```bash
 apt-get update
 apt-get install postgresql python3.6